 What are the types of cartilage damage?

-Always bear in mind that the three types of cartilage can get damaged.
+Always bear in mind that the 3 types of cartilage prone to damage.
 If the ear sustains damage which is an elastic cartilage, it can deform its appearance.
-This condition is quite common among those who play rugby which is called a cauliflower ear.
+This condition is quite common among those who play rugby which is a cauliflower ear.

-The fibrocartilage present in between the discs in the back can get damaged, thus resulting to a slipped disc.
+The fibrocartilage present in between the discs in the back is prone to damage, thus resulting to a slipped disc.

 The articular cartilage present in a joint is one of the serious types of cartilage damage that can occur.
 The damage can result to swelling, pain and a certain degree of mobility loss.
-There are three ways in which the articular cartilage can get damaged.
+There are 3 ways in which damage occurs in the articular cartilage.